Program

 13:15 — Lunch (served on-site, incl. in the Registration Fee)

-14:30 — Eric Hunter, A slow beam of antihydrogen atoms
+14:30 — Dan Murtagh — A slow beam of antihydrogen atoms open abstract

-15:45 — Wenting Chen, The n2EDM experiment at the Paul Scherrer Institute
+15:30 — Wenting Chen, The n2EDM experiment at the Paul Scherrer Institute open abstract

 16:00 — Coffee break (served on-site, incl. in the Registration Fee)

-17:30 — Adam Koza, Ultracold molecules - a testbed for physics beyond the Standard Model
+17:00 — Adam Koza, Ultracold molecules - a testbed for physics beyond the Standard Model open abstract

 Bonus:

-18:30 — University of Warsaw Choir performance (free of charge, ~30 min by bus from the FFK venue — Google Maps link)
+18:30 — University of Warsaw Choir performance (free of charge, NEW VENUE: ~2 min walk from the FFK venue — New Google Maps link)

 List of accepted poster contributions